 Made from hydrogen peroxide, powdered egg whites and sunflower lecithin.
 Gluten free.
 Also available for beer (see photo).

-Distilled Liquor and Liqueur Is Gluten Free. (period)
+Is Distilled Liquor Gluten Free?
+Yes. (period)

 Is there gluten free liquor and liqueur?
 Yes!
 Liquors like rum (made from sugar cane), tequila (made from the agave plant) and brandy (distilled wine) are not made with gluten, so they are safe for celiacs and others with gluten sensitivity.